techidaily/site-win11-tips/source/_posts/bridge-the-gap-quick-fixes-for-slow-windows-app-connections.md

 4. Type the following command in the console and press**Enter** .
 `netsh winsock reset`

- Restart your PC (using one of the many[methods to restart a Windows PC](https://www.makeuseof.com/windows-restart-methods/) ) and see if the issue is resolved.
+ Restart your PC (using one of the many [methods to restart a Windows PC](https://www.makeuseof.com/windows-restart-methods/) ) and see if the issue is resolved.

 ## 7\.
 Reset Network Settings